 Early Origins of the Pynkenney family

 The surname Pynkenney was first found in Northampton where the family claim descent from Gilo de Pincheni, who lived in the reign of Henry I. He was granted by the monks of St. Lucien in France lands at Wedon.

 Wulfhere, the first Christian king of Mercia, had a palace here, which, after his death, was converted by his daughter Werburgh into a nunnery, of which she became abbess, and which was destroyed by the Danes in the ninth century.

 Ansculfus de Pinchengi was listed in the Domesday Book of 1086 as holding lands in Berkshire.

 Early History of the Pynkenney family

 This web page shows only a small excerpt of our Pynkenney research.
-Another 329 words (24 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pynkenney History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1303, 1599 and 1674 are included under the topic Early Pynkenney History in all our PDF Extended History products and printed products wherever possible.

 Pynkenney Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Pynkenney are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Pynkenney include Pinkney, Pinckney, Pinkley, Pinkly, Pinkie and others.

 Early Notables of the Pynkenney family

 Another 28 words (2 lines of text) are included under the topic Early Pynkenney Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pynkenney family to the New World and Oceana
+Migration of the Pynkenney family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Pynkenney, or a variant listed above: Henry Pinkie settled in Virginia in 1619.